 - 1/2 avocado, thinly sliced

 - To a mortar and pestle (alternatively you can use a food processor), add the jalapeño and twist and mash twist and mash.
+(If using a food processor, pulse until pulverized.)
 Sprinkle with salt and do it once again, pulverizing the jalapeño into a paste.
 Add 2 teaspoons of water and do it once more.
 This is aguachile!

-- Pour into the lime juice mixture, add olive oil, salt to taste.
+- Pour into the lime juice mixture, add olive oil and a few pinches of salt.
+Adjust the salt to taste.